 Let’s break down how the famous mattress company Casper is using the customer testimonials page or as they call it Reviews page to provide trust for their website visitors.

-Dedicated Top Reviews Menu – They have emphasized the importance of the reviews and place it at the top header navbar in order to make it visible for visitors to immediately find their customers’ testimonials
+Dedicated Top Reviews Menu – They have emphasized the importance of the reviews and place them at the top header navbar in order to make it visible for visitors to immediately find their customers’ testimonials

-An inline Call To Action button – placing a call to action button in the middle of the reviews page makes a total sense, as it shows that this company has probably tested and realized that a big percentage of the potential customers will make an action to place an order once they read positive experiences.
+An inline Call To Action button – placing a call to action button in the middle of the reviews page makes total sense, as it shows that this company has probably tested and realized that a big percentage of the potential customers will make an action to place an order once they read positive experiences.

 Just WOW!
 A transparency at it’s best.